fanxiaohui/makefileGeneratorC/README.md

 ## Installation

-**All you ened to do is to clone this repo and recompile .c files in mkgen folder.
+**All you need to do is to clone this repo and recompile .c files in mkgen folder.**

 ## How to use it